We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - foods with plenty of vitamin E, like wheat germ and avocados

-Seborrheic dermatitis isn’t life-threatening, but it is chronic, and it can become quite uncomfortable.
+Seborrheic dermatitis isn’t life threatening, but it is chronic and can be uncomfortable.
 At times, you may find the scaling, itching, and redness distracting, especially if it happens on your face or upper body.

-It’s possible that your flare-ups are connected to an allergic reaction, so try to document if there is anything unusual or new to your environment when a flare-up happens.
+It’s possible that your flare-ups are connected to an allergic reaction, so try to document if there’s anything unusual or new to your environment when a flare-up happens.

 To keep from triggering a flare-up, avoid wearing wool caps and sweaters.
 Instead, opt for fabrics like cotton and silk.

-A weakened immune system can also contribute to your symptoms’ severity.
+A weakened immune system can also contribute to how severe your symptoms are.
 Take care of yourself and make sure to eat a diet rich in vitamins E, C, and K.